 To transfer, you want to know what previously taken coursework will transfer to Farmington.
 We get it.
 To speed things up we’ll review your college transcript and get you an answer within 48 hours.

-Just send us your scanned transcript and we’ll let you know — within 48 hours (weekends excluded) — what will transfer, for how many credits, and for what equivalent courses.
+Just send us your scanned transcript and we’ll let you know — within 48 hours (weekends excluded) — what will transfer, for how many credits, and for which equivalent courses.

-And no application is required to have us evaluate your transcript.
+There’s no application fee to have us evaluate your transcript.
 Just send it to us first.
-Fast and easy!
+Fast, Free and Easy!